nathancarter/weblurch/doc/plan.md

 ### Dependencies

+This section connects tightly with the one after it, "Extending load and save."
+Be sure to read both together.

  * Create a way to give a document a title, author, language, and version, like we did before.
 But perhaps we can drop language?
 Version?
- * Create a way to find a document in the user's web storage or anywhere online (Firebase, web, Dropbox public folder, etc.) based on its URN.
+ * Reference dependencies by URLs; these can be file:/// URLs, which is a reference to LocalStorage, or http:// URLs, which is a reference to `lurchmath.org`.
- * Cache such files in local/Dropbox storage, so that Lurch is usable offline.
+ * Cache the meaning computed from such files in local/Dropbox storage, so that Lurch is usable offline.
  * This will impact the events of what needs to happen when files are closed/opened, and what needs to be recomputed, based on whether or not the dependencies changed.
 Perhaps do what